 Since request for CG can occur at any of the quarters and the continuity period is annual, the calculation for fees for new CG request is for ‘Broken Period’ i.e. till the end of the FY.
 The Fee calculation is also based on NPA percentage as well as claim payout ratio.
 RISK BASED Credit Guarantee Fee is determined based on Modified Sanction Loan Amount provided by MLI in his respective Input File along with ‘Annual Guarantee Fee (%)’ configured in the ‘Scheme’ and it’s ‘Docket’ and the formulae is as below:

+Refer section 1.8 for details on selection of risk premium NPA and Claim for calculating CG Fees.